tffarhad/astroplate/src/content/blog/post-1.md

   - tailwind
 draft: false
 ---

 ## What is Sitepins?

 Sitepins is a Git-based healess cms for static site generators like Hugo, Astro, Nextjs etc.

 Updated!

+Updated again!